ScrollPage/Soil-State-Tracker/README.md

 env\Scripts\activate.bat
 pip install -r req.txt
 ```
-Then you must to run your Redis server by .exe or in your docker with following command:
+Then you have to run your Redis server by .exe or in your docker with following command:
 ```bash
 docker run -d -p 6379:6379 redis
 ```